roaked/roaked.github.io/content/docs/1design/1mest/_index.md

 ## 5 Nonlinear Analysis

 To generate load-displacement plots in a nonlinear regime, it was necessary to create an initial geometric imperfection shaped according to the local instability mode for a beam length of 0.7{{< katex>}}L_{GL}{{< /katex>}} = 0.7 {{< katex>}}\times{{< /katex>}} 5.342L = 5.44 m.
-This involved modifying the part file and updating the .fem and .sim files for a beam length of 5.44 m.
+This involved modifying the part file and updating the `.fem` and `.sim` files for a beam length of 5.44 m.
 The displacement corresponding to the first local mode was determined.
-Using these values, a local geometric imperfection was introduced into a new fem file, utilized to create a new sim file for conducting a nonlinear analysis.
+Using these values, a local geometric imperfection was introduced into a new `.fem` file, utilized to create a new `.sim` file for conducting a nonlinear analysis.
 Through this analysis, variations in applied force concerning the load and displacement changes across different increments were obtained:

 ![13ok33](https://live.staticflickr.com/65535/53356527837_26e7f9950b_c.jpg)

+For the case of 1.3{{< katex>}}L_{GL}{{< /katex>}} = 1.3 {{< katex>}}\times{{< /katex>}} 5.342L = 10.10 m, the objective is to capture the global deformation, hence determining the displacement related to the first mode of global instability.
+This displacement is then incorporated as a geometric imperfection into a new `.fem` file, following a similar procedure as with the local deformation.

+The nonlinear analysis is conducted using the SOL 106 Nonlinear Statics - Global Constraints solution.
+This involved 200 iterations and 250 maximum increments.
+The axial displacements and forces' values can be exported to a `.csv` file, from which the corresponding graphs can be generated.

+{{< hint note>}}
+The analysis was not performed on the beam with 1D elements for the 0.7L_GL case since there is no local instability mode in the beam with 1D elements.
+{{< /hint>}}